 In Hartsel there is a gas station, a restaurant and a mercantile.
 It may be prudent to re-stock water and snacks here as the next services are 35 miles away (at mile 85) in Guffey.

 From Hartsel head SouthEast towards Spinney reservoir on CR 59, this road may also be signed CR 92.
 Just past MM 64 Take a Right on CR 59/thirtynine mile rd.
 You want to go between the lakes.
 You will go around the West side of 11 mile reservoir. climb up and over thirtynine mile hill .
 At the bottom of the hill, go West on CR 102 towards Guffey.
 In downtown Guffey go to Rita’s.
 This is your last chance to purchase food/beverages until the finish.
 Pro tip -you probably will not have cell phone service in Guffey.
 From Rita’s Place go down the hill to HWY 9 and turn Right (north).
 Ride the pavement for about a mile and half.
 Turn Left (West) on CR 88.

 Stay on CR 88 up and over the shoulder of black mountain.
 After the descent go Right (west) on CR 2.
 At mile 100 you will see a sign for Salida/Cotopaxi, For what it is worth, the mileage on the sign is incorrect and it is 22 miles to Salida from here Stay straight, on CR 2, head towards Salida.
 This is different than the 2012 course.
 Follow CR 2.
 In about 12 miles things should start to look familiar as you pass the Herring Park turn off.
 Stay on CR 2 as it becomes Ute trail and eventually turns to CR 175.
-Rip down the hill back in to town to MOONLIGHT PIZZA for pizza and beers, (there will be a deal for riders, just not sure what yet)
+Rip down the hill back in to town.

 It is highly recommended that riders bring lights with them.